public class KeyFilter extends Object

 that will actually be traversed.

-is a member of the subset specified by this filter, andnext(Key, Key.Direction)
+Key is a member of the subset specified by this filter, andnext(Key, Key.Direction) modifies the Key to the next

 larger or smaller key value that lies within the range specified by this